 #3.
 Hire a reliable website designer

 This should be obvious, but if you hire a designer based on sketchy information, you’re heading for trouble.

 Your website designer is one of the most important people managing your business presence, and you need to hire them based on their past work, skills, and troubleshooting experience.

 It’s easy to hire a WordPress designer online.
-The benefit of doing that is that they feature top-notch talent and all payments and disputes happen via the platform itself, so there’s less chance of your designer going rogue.
+The benefit of doing that is that you can access top-notch talent and all payments and disputes happen via the platform itself, so there’s less chance of your designer going rogue.

 Of course, after the work is completed, remember to change your Cpanel and WordPress passwords.

 If you hire a website designer through word-of-mouth, just checking out their portfolio is not enough.
 Also, see whether they provide good customer service and are available when problems arise.

 If they can provide a few good testimonials or references you can speak with (to understand if their former clients are happy with them), that’s even better.

 If you face any of the issues above, you should be able to log in to both accounts and change your password.
 Or hire a new designer to reinstall your website and blog using the backups on your server.

 As a side note, always pay your web host to take backups should the worst happen.
 Or install the Jetpack plugin and pay a small amount for backups.